librenms/librenms/doc/General/Welcome-to-Observium-users.md

 - You have a financial investment in Observium and aren't concerned about community contributions.
-- ~~You need functionality that has been added to Observium since r3250.~~ The beauty of LibreNMS is that you can contribute missing features.
+- <del>You need functionality that has been added to Observium since r3250.</del> The beauty of LibreNMS is that you can contribute missing features.
 - You don't like the [GNU General Public License, version 3][5] or the [philosophy of Free Software/copyleft][6] in general.